Tom Waring

 Thomas Waring (12 October 1906 – 20 December 1980) was an English professional association footballer.
-Nicknamed "Pongo" after a famous cartoon of the time, Waring is one of Aston Villa's all-time great centre forwards.
+Nicknamed "Pongo" after a famous cartoon of the time called Pongo the Pup, Waring is one of Aston Villa's all-time great centre forwards.
 In his career, he scored 243 league goals in 363 matches over 12 seasons for 5 different clubs.

+Early life

+Thomas Waring was born on 12 October 1906 at 4 Chapel Place in Higher Tranmere.
+He was the third child (out of 4) of Henry Arthur and Charlotte Waring.
+The Waring family lived at 15 Walker Place, which was a ten-minute walk from Tranmere Rovers' ground.

 Career

-He signed for Tranmere Rovers in 1926 and scored 6 goals in an 11-1 victory against Durham City in January 1928.
+Tom played for quite a few junior teams in the Tranmere area before catching the eye of the legendary Rovers scout Jack Lee.
+Lee offered Waring a place in the Tranmere reserves and a casual job helping out on matchdays.
+Tom would sell cigarettes and chocolate to the fans in the stands as well as help in preparing the ground for matches before he was handed a professional contract.
+He signed for Tranmere in 1926 at the relatively late age of 20 and made his debut on August 29, 1927 away to Rotherham United.
+He scored 23 goals in 24 games, including 6 goals in an 11–1 victory against Durham City in January 1928 which brought him to the attention of First Division clubs.
 He moved to Aston Villa for £4,700 in 1928.
-As well as playing football, Waring also worked for The Hercules Motor and Cycle Company in Aston.

 Aston Villa

-A crowd of 23,000 saw him play on his Villa debut in a reserve game against local rivals Birmingham City, in which he scored a hat-trick.
+A crowd of 23,000 saw him play on his Villa debut in a reserve game against local rivals Birmingham City, in which he scored a first half hat-trick.

 His 226 appearances for Villa yielded 167 goals, including 10 hat-tricks and a club record 49 league goals in the 1930–31 season, 50 goals in all competitions.
 He is considered an Aston Villa legend, a reputation buoyed by his likeable personality as discussed by Villa's captain of the day, Billy Walker.
 In Walker's autobiography, he wrote: